3CORESec/testmynids.org/README.md

 ## What is it?

 A simple project that aims to centralize testing for detection of malicious events by network intrusion detection systems (NIDS).
 The tests in this project are built against rulesets, not software.
-Therefor, if you're using ET Open, coverage for these tests will work.
+Therefore, if you're using ET Open, coverage for these tests will work.

 There are two parts to it: